nahomyOvanna/Networking-labs/Lab-05-Multi-Area-OSPF-Loopbacks/README.md

-# 🧩Lab 05: Scaling with Multi-Area OSPF + Loopback Advertisement
+# Lab 05: Scaling with Multi-Area OSPF + Loopback Advertisement

 This lab builds upon the dynamic routing setup from Lab 04 by introducing a multi-area OSPF topology and loopback interface advertisement to simulate a more scalable and hierarchical enterprise network design.